roberveral/mimir/README.md

 # Mimir

-An OAuth 2.0 and OpenID Connect server implementation in Golang.
+An OAuth 2.0 and OpenID Connect Authorization Server implementation in Golang.

 ## Getting started